tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/COSBrowser 工具/COSBrowser 简介_intl_en.md

 ## COSBrowser Mobile Version

-COSBrowser for mobile devices focuses on viewing and monitoring of resources and COS data such as storage and traffic anytime, anywhere.
+COSBrowser for mobile devices focuses on viewing and monitoring resources and COS data such as storage and traffic anytime, anywhere.

 COSBrowser for mobile devices has the following features: